 Top Tile Tips for First-Timers [PART 2] - Recti-what?

 So you’ve made it through Part 1 of our Top Tile Tips (or have you?
-If not, get over there stat because there’s a pop quiz on Monday) and you’re feeling pretty confident to come into the store and select some tiles.
+If not, get over there and have a read).
+You’re feeling pretty confident to come into the store and select some tiles.
 You’ve got your floor plan, a timeframe and a latte and just as you’re heading out the door your tiler calls and says “don’t forget to let me know if you pick rectified tiles, bye”.

 What are those square edge tiles I’ve heard about?